nodejs/wiki-archive/node-v0.x-archive/Installation.md

 The executable will be in `Build\Debug\node.exe`.

 For running tests, more dependencies are needed.
 The following executables must be in the path: `cat`, `curl`, `grep`, `head`, `openssl`, `sed` and `sleep`.
 These can be acquired by:
+  * Installing [Git for Windows](https://git-scm.com/download/win), and selecting `Use Git and optional Unix tools from the Windows Command Prompt` during installation;
   * Downloading the binaries from http://gnuwin32.sourceforge.net/packages.html and curl from http://curl.haxx.se/download.html#Win32 (make sure they are in the PATH) ;
   * Installing [Gow](https://github.com/bmatzelle/gow) and expect `test-http-curl-chunk-problem` to fail because of missing `openssl` ;
   * Installing [Cygwin](https://www.cygwin.com/) and run the tests from there ;